HISTORIC NORTHAMPTON

 • From Amtrak station at 125 Pleasant Street - from the platform walk down Railroad Avenue, turn right on Pleasant Street, then right again at the light at Main Street.
 Walk down Main Street until you pass under the railroad/bike path overpass, where Main Street becomes Bridge Street.
 We are on one block beyond the overpass, on the left, across from the Northampton post office.
 Alternatively, you can walk via the bike path, exiting at the stairs just before the Bridge Street overpass.

 • Pioneer Valley Transit Authority bus - all buses stop downtown, which is within walking distance.
-Buses traveling outbound to Amherst and/or UMass typically stop at the post office directly across from the museum.
+The B43 bus traveling outbound from downtown Northampton to Amherst and/or UMass typically stops at the post office directly across from the museum.
+The B43 bus traveling inbound to downtown Northampton from Amherst and/or UMass typically stops at The Baker's Pin shopping mall next to the museum.
+Learn More at www.pvta.com

 By car from the south